Editorial Ethics and Best Practices Code

 • Submissions that pass desk review are assigned to qualified peer reviewers.

-• The default system is double-blind peer review (anonymous reviewer/anonymous author), but JER also supports:
+• The default system is double-blind peer review (anonymous reviewer/anonymous author), but the journal also supports:

 • Single-blind peer review (anonymous reviewer/disclosed author).